-Recall that the minimum ESP overhead without authentication, AES-CBC and perfect block alignment is 18 bytes (10 bytes of fixed header fields and 8 bytes of IV)[RFC4303].
-After optimal compression this header overhead is reduced to 14 bytes, considering that two bytes are used for NHC_EH and NHC_ESP.
-ESP with authentication contains additional 12 bytes of ICV.
+With perfect block alignment, the minimum ESP overhead without authentication is 10 bytes [RFC4303].
+After optimal compression this header overhead is reduced to 6 bytes, considering that two bytes are used for NHC_EH and NHC_ESP.
+ESP also includes an IV which is equal to the size of an encryption block; 16 bytes in the case of AES.
+If authentication is enabled in the ESP, additional 12 bytes of ICV are also required.
 Figure 4 shows an UDP/IP packet secured with compressed ESP.